quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Rejecting 0-RTT

 A server rejects 0-RTT by rejecting 0-RTT at the TLS layer.
-This results in early exporter keys being unavailable, thereby preventing the use of 0-RTT for QUIC.
+This also prevents QUIC from sending 0-RTT data.
 A client that attempts 0-RTT MUST also consider 0-RTT to be rejected if it receives a Version Negotiation packet.

 When 0-RTT is rejected, all connection characteristics that the client assumed